A holiday to Burma in 12 days will takes you to explore prominent religious sites as well as the golden land’s most well-known tourist attractions.

 |Day 05 : Mandalay – Monywa

-This day you move to the Northwest of Mandalay and visit Monywa, the bustling city with imposing Buddhist architectures.
+On the 5th day of your trip to Myanmar, move to the northwest of Mandalay and visit Monywa, the bustling city with imposing Buddhist architectures.
 You will dedicate the day to discover religious sites here.
-Specifically, visit Thanbuddhay pagoda that contains over 500,000 sculptures, relics and other sacred objects; Bodi Tataung where the gigantic lying Buddha and standing Buddha are located.
-Then you boat to fascinating caves of Po Win Taung that were likely inhabited from the beginning of human appearance in Myanmar.
+Visit Thanbuddhay Pagoda that houses over 500,000 sculptures, relics and other sacred objects; Bodi Tataung where the gigantic lying Buddha and standing Buddha are located.
+Then boat to fascinating caves of Po Win Taung that were likely inhabited from the beginning of human appearance in Myanmar.
 Some of these caves today are filled with paintings and antique Buddhas.
 By the end of the day, you take a rickshaw ride round the city center.

 Overnight in Monywa.